Fire Safety in the Home

 - Decide on a meeting point outside the house near where the fire brigade is likely to arrive.

 If you are prevented from leaving by smoke, heat or fire, close the room and seal all cracks with sheets or clothing or a sheet.
 Always keep down on the floor where the air is cleaner and cooler.
-Using this leaflet, practice the drill every few months with your family.
+Practice the drill every few months with your family.

 2. Smoke Alarms Smoke - Turning an Enemy into an Ally

 Most fires happen at night while people are asleep.
 When there’s a fire, smoke will actually put sleeping people into a deeper sleep, it will not wake them.
-By installing smoke alarms you will have early warning devices which give you time to act before you and your family are overcome by dangerous smoke and fumes.
+By installing a minimum of 2 smoke alarms you will have early warning devices which give you time to act before you and your family are overcome by dangerous smoke and fumes.